UMM-CSci-4553-S25/registry/README.md

 > [!TIP]
 > If you wish to instead manually add dependencies, you can just edit the `Cargo.toml` and add the line shown above under the `[dependencies]` section.
 >
-> For the remainder of this course we'll use the `cargo add` command and that's also the way we recommend to add new dependencies.
+> For the remainder of this course we'll use the `cargo add` command - that's also the way we recommend to add new dependencies.

 > [!TIP]